solcoteh/Full_Tricks/Windows-Privilege-Escalation.md

 Set-NetFirewallProfile -Profile Domain, Public, Private -Enabled False # If we have admin access, we can disable the firewall on profiles
-Get-NetFirewallRule | select DisplayName, Enabled, Description # Review of firewall rules Get-NetFirewallRule | select DisplayName, Enabled, Description # Check of specific firewall rules
+Get-NetFirewallRule | select DisplayName, Enabled, Description # Review of firewall rules Get-NetFirewallRule | select DisplayName, Enabled, Description # Check of specific firewall rules netsh advfirewall firewall show rule name=all | findstr /i "3366" # Checking a particular port in the firewall rules

 Get-MpThreat # View threats identified by Microsoft Defender